ArturoSbr/aws-ccp-cheat-sheet/main.md

 4. Failover RP: Route 53 can do health checks on a primary EC2 instance and will redirect all traffic to a failover instance if the primary fails.

 ### CloudFront
-CloudFront is a Content Delivery Network (CDN) that allows us to replicate part of our web app (html, css, js and image files) in multiple edge locations by caching content at edge locations.
+CloudFront is a Content Delivery Network (CDN) that allows us to replicate part of our web app (html, css, js and image files) around the world by caching content in edge locations.
 Content that is frequently accessed is served from edge locations, which greatly improves read performance.
 It uses AWS Shield as well as AWS Web Application Firewall (WAF) to protect our app against DDoS attacks (check Security section).

 CloudFront connects to S3 buckets and HTTP servers (called "origins").
 The origins can be protected using Origin Access Control and S3 Bucket Policies.

 ### S3 Transfer Accelerator
-Speed up client &rarr; edge location &rarr; S3 Bucket.
+Speed up the process of reading/writing to client &rarr; edge location &rarr; S3 Bucket.
 S3 Transfer Accelerator allows us to read/write to an edge location through the public web.
 The data is then sent from the edge location to the S3 bucket through the AWS private network.
 It is different to CloudFront because reads are not cached and allows writes.
 Transfer Accelerator connects the client directly to the S3 bucket.
 The service also integrates with Shield for DDoS protection.

 ### Global Accelerator
 Global Accelerator allows clients to connect to edge locations and routes the traffic through the AWS private network.
 It is different to S3 Transfer Accelerator because it works with other services apart from S3.
 For example, we can set up an ALB in Germany and users can interact with our app through an edge location which routes the traffic directly to the ALB through the private network.
 The content is not cached though!